ADS2025-A2/team-A2-recsys/src/training/Model Performance Monitoring.md

 ### **2.1.
 User Growth-Based Triggers

 **New users threshold:**
-* Trigger retraining when the number of new frontend users since the last training run exceeds a defined percentage of total users (e.g., 10–20%).
+* Trigger retraining when the number of new frontend users since the last training run exceeds a defined percentage of total users (10%).

 **Ratings accumulation:**
 * Retrain when the average number of ratings per user increases significantly, e.g., when the new batch of users have submitted ≥5–10 ratings each.